lodash/lodash/doc/README.md

 ### <a id="_mergeobject--source1-source2--callback-thisarg"></a>`_.merge(object [, source1, source2, ..., callback, thisArg])`
 <a href="#_mergeobject--source1-source2--callback-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L1987 "View in source") [&#x24C9;][1]

 Recursively merges own enumerable properties of the source object(s), that don't resolve to `undefined`, into the destination object.
-Subsequent sources will overwrite propery assignments of previous sources.
+Subsequent sources will overwrite property assignments of previous sources.
 If a `callback` function is passed, it will be executed to produce the merged values of the destination and source properties.
 If `callback` returns `undefined`, merging will be handled by the method instead.
 The `callback` is bound to `thisArg` and invoked with two arguments; *(objectValue, sourceValue)*.

 #### Arguments
 1. `object` *(Object)*: The destination object.